 A visit to Chamarel in Mauritius is a must.
 She is the jewel of the South West.

-Discover Ebony Forest, the 7 Coloured Earth, waterfalls, nature walks and a rum distillery… So many attractions!
+Discover the world famous 7 Coloured Earth, the Ebony Forest, waterfalls, nature walks and a rum distillery… The best outdoor activities !

 View onto the South West lagoon from Chamarel